 Bottom side boot M.2 must maintain operation conditions for all components under all stress conditions.
-The bottom side boot M.2 is downstream from the CPU in standard orientation and may experience high temperatures due to pre-heating from CPU.
-A heat sink solution may be required in order to meet bottom side boot M.2 cooling requirements.
+The bottom side boot M.2 is downstream from the high speed M.2s in standard orientation and may experience high temperatures due to pre-heating from upstream M.2s.
+A heat sink with gap pad solution may be required in order to meet bottom side boot M.2 cooling requirements.